 - Elderly applicants: Elderly applicants are those aged sixty-five (65) years or older at the time of application.
 The elderly applicant must be a head of household or cohead of household, as in the case of a married couple, to qualify for prioritization. - Disabled applicants: Disabled applicants are those who have at least one household member who is disabled.
-The disabled household member need not be a head of household or co-head of household to qualify for prioritization. - Applicants with significant property damage: At the time of application, if the applicant's home remains significantly damaged, with a blue-roof3 or totally destroyed, the applicant may qualify for prioritization.
-The R3 Program will use thirdparty data4 and/or documentation provided by the Applicant to verify significant property damage for the purpose of prioritization.
+The disabled household member need not be a head of household or co-head of household to qualify for prioritization. - Applicants with significant property damage: At the time of application, if the applicant's home remains significantly damaged, with a blue-roof5 or totally destroyed, the applicant may qualify for prioritization.
+The R3 Program will use third-party data6 and/or documentation provided by the Applicant to verify significant property damage for the purpose of prioritization. - In the event that significant damage cannot be verified using third party data, the applicant may sign a self-certification of significant damage and provide photographic evidence demonstrating significant damage.
+Self-certification and supporting photographs are subject to approval by the R3 Program.

-3 Blue-roof includes any property with partial or the entire roof structure missing.
+5 Blue-roof includes any property with partial or the entire roof structure missing.